GLOBAL MARKETS-Stocks rally fizzles, bond markets ponder risks for U.S. economy

 U.S. yield curve invertshttps://tmsnrt.rs/3uChSFu

-(Reporting by Tom Wilson in London, additional reporting by Dhara Ranasinghe and Alun John in Hong Kong Editing by Bernadette Baum, Mark Potter and Richard Chang)
+(Reporting by Koh Gui Qing in New York and Tom Wilson in London Additional reporting by Dhara Ranasinghe and Alun John in Hong Kong Editing by Richard Chang and Matthew Lewis)

 ((T.Wilson@thomsonreuters.com;))